HOW TO SCORE

 WHAT TO DO

-The field has gone past that stage of being profitable; it isn’t worth putting any fertiliser on the grass.
+The field has gone past that stage of being profitable.

-In this situation, with less than 25% of productivity from the field the recommendation here is to plough it up and start again with a re-seed.
+In this situation, with less than 25% of productivity from the field, the best course of action is to plough it up the field and start again with a re-seed.